You can only publish puzzles if you are logged in and if your user profile contains certain data.

 You only have to fill in the next block if your puzzle should be published at a certain time (for example at midnight on April 1st).
 Enter the time here and choose Yes.
 Remember that the puzzle needs to be activated on the puzzle page before it will be published!

-Finally you can set some tags for your puzzle.
+Finally you can set some labels and tags for your puzzle.
 These tags will be displayed on the puzzle page, and they can be used in the advanced puzzle search.
-If you think a tag betrays too much about your puzzle don't hesitate to omit it!
+If you are not sure if a particular label/tag is appropriate, please have a look at this Help page.

 If you have entered everything you can safely click on Create Puzzle.
 The puzzle still needs to be activated, therefore it won't be visible to other puzzlers yet.